Friday, 30 July 2021

 "For The G6LBQ Irwell HF Transceiver"

-Welcome to part 2 of my blog post series in which I present further details of my Digital VFO and RF oscillator module for the “Irwell HF Transceiver project”.
-This is a significant building block as it will be solely responsible for frequency generation and the control of other modules in the project.
+Welcome to part 2 of my blog post series in which I present further details of my Digital VFO and RF oscillator module for the “Irwell HF Transceiver" project.
+This is a significant building block and is solely responsible for frequency generation and the control of other modules in the project.

-For now, I only need to generate two clock signals for my transceiver, one for the VFO and the other for the BFO, this will permit the radio to run as a single conversion superhet in its current state.
-Once further modules are developed the receiver will be upgraded to a dual conversion superhet which will require a third clock signal for the conversion oscillator.
+For now, I only need to generate two clock signals for my transceiver, one for the VFO and the other for the BFO.
+This will permit the radio to run as a single conversion superhet in its current state.
+Once further modules are developed, the receiver will be upgraded to a dual conversion superhet, this will require a third clock signal for the requisite conversion oscillator.

-The additional software code required to support a third SI5351 is going to be a bit more difficult for me to implement, I hope to replicate JA2GQP’s BFO oscillator code parts for this as it includes a routine for calibrating the BFO frequency and saving it to memory and If I can do this it should pave the way for implementing an IF shift control.
+The additional software code required to support a third SI5351 is going to be a bit more difficult for me to implement.
+I hope to replicate JA2GQP’s BFO oscillator code for this as it includes a routine for calibrating the BFO frequency and saving it to memory.
+If I can do this, it should also pave the way for implementing an IF shift control.

-For transparency and clarity, I have commented all of the changes and additions that I have made to JA2GQP’s source code which will be available to download from my Groups.io community group website once I have finished documenting the VFO & RF Oscillator on the blog!
+For transparency and clarity, I have commented on all of the changes and additions that I have made to JA2GQP’s source code.
+This will be available to download from my Groups.io community group website once I have finished documenting the VFO & RF Oscillator on the blog!

 Join G6LBQ on Groups.io